Home > Apparel > Base Layer

 Not too airy and not too stuffy, the midweight base layer is optimal for wintry days skiing and riding at the resort.
 It’s a good choice for snowmobiling, when pulling the throttle can pack windchill at high speeds.

-That said, for intense heat-building activities like huge ski or splitboard tours or snowshoeing, a midweight layer might be too much.
+That said, for intense heat-building activities like huge ski or splitboard tours or snowshoeing, a midweight layer might be too much unless the temps are colder, like 15 degrees or less.

 Heavyweight

-Those activities include ice fishing, sailing, hunting, spectating events, hanging at base camp during a mountaineering expedition, or even snowmobiling groomed trails, especially if sightseeing stops are frequent.
+Other more passive outdoor activities could include ice fishing, sailing, hunting, spectating events, hanging at base camp during a mountaineering expedition, or snowmobiling groomed trails, especially if sightseeing stops are frequent.

-The higher the gsm, the denser the fabric and the warmer it will be.
+A standard unit for measuring fabric density is gsm (grams per square meter).
+The higher the gsm, the denser and warmer that textile will be.
 A fluid-feeling blouse might be as low as 50-100 gsm, while denim reaches into the 340-450 gsm range.

-You’ll want to match your physical exertion to the gsm or your body’s typical needs.
-If you plan to do high cardio activity, choose a lower gsm.
+You’ll want to match your physical exertion or circulation to the fabric density.
+If you plan to do high cardio activity, choose a base layer design with a lower density.

 Depending on the ambient temperatures and windchill, you might opt for a midlayer on top of your base layers and beneath your outermost jacket; (photo/Jason Hummel)